How does EFT work to produce remarkable results from just saying a few words and tapping on meridian points?

 By focusing on the problem/emotion the underlying energy disruption is activated.
 In this way, the timing of the tapping coincides with the energy disruption and can help push the energy through, to restore the flow of energy.

 During the tapping we are able to observe the tapping target as it diminishes and/or changes during the process.
 This brings clarity in recognizing our self as the observer and not under the control of the emotion.
 This makes it easier to let go of the emotion.

 Emotions are packed with energy.
 It is easy to feel their "charge" (if we allow it), whether it be positive or negative.
 With EFT it is not necessary to submerge one's self in these strong currents of unreleased pain.
 It is not recommended we jump into the deepest part of the pain to release the charge.
 The intensity of the charge surrounding the issue is first diminished before continuing step by step with the other emotions and going deeper.

 The approach is like peeling an onion.
 We start with what is on the outside and go layer by layer.
 Please note, sometime we are unexpectedly taken into the center of a deep trauma or emotion.
 These new memories or emotions may take us by surprise, having forgotten about them or believed they were already resolved.
 This process can happen so quickly we are not able to "sneak up on it" gradually.
-In this case, continuous, quick tapping through all points is done until the emotional energy is released.
+This is referred to as an "abreaction" and can feel quite instense and overwhelming.
+In this case, continuous, quick tapping through all points is done for as long as it takes (5-15 minutes on average) until the emotional energy is released.

 How does EFT work with severe trauma like PTSD (Post Traumatic Stress Disorder)?
 Buy the DVD and watch EFT in action for yourself in The Answer.